am13aix/slot-machine/readme.md

 ### Assumptions
 1. The pay-line grid is a fixed multi-dimensional and does not increase in rows.
-2. Since the pay-line grid is fixed and has 5 rows, the 1st and 2nd row of the slots grid will have 2 pay-lines if a payout exist
+2. Since the pay-line grid is fixed and has 5 rows, then the 1st and 2nd rows of the slots grid will have 2 pay-lines if a payout exist

 |Slot Grid Row |Pay-lines Rows |
 | --- | ---- |